jukeks/netprog-dictionary-go/README.md

 netprog-dictionary-go
 =====================

-Learning Go by implemeting an old C programming excercise
+Learning Go by reimplemeting an Posix Network Programming excercise originally written in C.

+netprog-dictionary is a simple distributed key-value store.